PTsolvers/JustRelax.jl/README.md

 ## Benchmarks

-We got multiple benchmark tests for Stokes in 2D and 3D as well as thermal diffusion.
-The benchmarks are updated to be up to date to the current solvers and version.
-The benchmarks can be found in the [Benchmarks](miniapps/benchmarks).
+Current (Stokes 2D-3D, thermal diffusion) and future benchmarks can be found in the [Benchmarks](miniapps/benchmarks).